wattsteve/pyspark-tutorial/README.md

 # wget https://www.gutenberg.org/cache/epub/2591/pg2591.txt --no-check-certificate
 ```

 * Write a PySpark Job and copy it up to the Anaconda Master in the cluster.
 I have included a spark-wordcount.py in this repo that you can use.
 Note that it expects files to exist within the /mnt/glusterfs/grimm directory in the GlusterFS Volume.
+You will need to edit the file to change the setMaster value to your Anaconda Master hostname.

 * From the Anaconda Master, run the PySpark Job